 Internal links:

 These links connect the internal parts of your website and help Google index your content.
-Some people call them backlinks, but these internal links usually refer to links from other parts of your website.
+Some call them backlinks, but these internal links usually refer to links from other parts of your website.

 Inbound link: